Juvenile Lifer Resentencings

 Commonwealth v.
 Walker

-As more and more of the juvenile lifers in Philadelphia were resentenced, it became clear that the District Attorney's Office was very reluctant to give people offers of less than 25 years to life and that the three judges who handled these resentencings were reluctant to resentence people to less than that much time.
+As more and more of the juvenile lifers in Philadelphia were resentenced, it became clear that the District Attorney's Office was very reluctant to give people offers of less than 25 years to life and that the three judges who handled these resentencings were reluctant to resentence people to much less.
 Clinton Walker had been incarcerated for 19 years at the time of his resentencing.
-Amistad helped prepare his mitigation packet and while we were preparing for Mr. Walker's resentencing, the son of the victim in his case reached out to him.
+Amistad Law Project helped prepare his mitigation packet and while we were preparing for Mr. Walker's resentencing, the son of the victim in his case reached out to him.
 Amistad helped Mr. Walker with the flood of emotions this contact elicited and supported him as he engaged in a deep dialogue with the victim's son.
 Mr. Walker was able to apologize for the harm that he caused.
-At his resentencing, the victim's son told the judge that he had believed Mr. Walker could safely return to the community and that he considered Mr. Walker a friend.
+At his resentencing, the victim's son told the judge that he had believed Mr. Walker could safely return to the community and that he considered Mr. Walker to be sincerely remorseful.
 The judge resentenced Mr. Walker to 25 years to life and we look forward to welcoming him home when he becomes parole eligible in 2024.